Confession time: I binged again. It sucks.

 Rolling up my sleeves, and practicing what I preach

 I spent the last few weeks with large chunks of alone time, just lying on my bed and letting my emotions wash over me.
-For long stretches each afternoon, it was just me and my inner dragons, going face-to-face.
+For long stretches each afternoon, it was just me and all my edginess, going face-to-face.

 And you know what happened?
 I didn’t die like I thought I would.
-And I don’t even feel dramatic about saying that because we eat the way we eat for life-saving reasons.
+Don’t get me wrong: I felt like crud.

 And I survived.
 And most importantly, the binges ended and my weight is starting to normalize and I did the whole thing without resorting to dieting.